LeClubSandwichStudio/LaCOOLBoard/README.md

 * `externalSensorsActive`: set to `true` if you are using a supported external sensor
 * `sleepActive`: set to `true` if you want your COOL Board to enable [sleep mode](#sleep-mode)
 * `userActive`: set this to `true` if you want your COOL Board to collect `userData` (`userName`, `macAddress`, `timeStamp`)
-* `manual`: set this to `true` enables remoe-control of onboard actuators, bypassing rule-based configuration. **Be extremely careful with this mode:** when it is active, the COOL Board will not restart automatically to apply any new configuration sent on the `update` MQTT topic.
+* `manual`: set this to `true` to enable MQTT remote-control of onboard actuators, bypassing rule-based configuration. **Be extremely careful with this mode:** when it is active, the COOL Board will not restart automatically to apply any new configuration sent on the `update` MQTT topic.
 Plus, restarting a COOL Board in manual mode will disable all the actuators.
 Thus, never forget to reset this to false to go back to normal mode!
-* `saveAsJSON`: set this to `true` if you want the COOL Board to store untransmitted messages in the SPIFFS and send them as soon as we have a network connection.
+* `saveAsJSON`: set this to `true` if you want La COOL Board to store untransmitted messages in the SPIFFS and send them as soon as a network connection is established.
 This is the best solution when your COOL Board Internet connectivity isn't stable.
 Set it to `false` if you have no internet at all and use the `saveAsCSV` flag instead.
 * `saveAsCSV`: set this to `true` if you want to save sensor data in a `.csv` file.
 Use it when your COOL Board is running in a fully offline scenario.

 #### `coolBoardLedConfig.json`